 If you are looking for a fun educational project that gets kids having active fun outdoors and learning about science and nature at the same time, I have a tree leaf identification project that fits that bill perfectly!
 Not only will kids have fun hunting for different types of trees, they will also learn tree leaf identification skills that will stick with them for life.
+Tree identification for kids starts with leaf shape and progresses to other factors to consider for less well known trees.

-How To Teach Kids Tree Leaf Identification
+How To Teach Kids About Tree Leaf Identification

 You will need to start the tree leaf identification project with a trip to the library to get a tree identification manual or field guide.